sanmai/later/README.md

 }
 ```

-In this case a static analyzer will understand what is called and what is returned.
+In this case, a static analyzer will understand what is called, and what is returned.

+[PHPStan](https://github.com/phpstan/phpstan), [Psalm](https://github.com/vimeo/psalm), and [Phan](https://github.com/phan/phan) are all routinely supported.